MattWinkley/NinjaScripts/README.md

 # NinjaScripts
-I create NinjaScripts for fun and backtest parameters to find patterns that work for trading Futures.
-I specialize in NQ 1-minute, but they can be backtested on any instrument.

 A collection of custom trading strategies built for NinjaTrader 8 using NinjaScript (C#).
 These scripts are designed to automate entries, exits, and risk management for futures trading, with a focus on compliance with prop firm evaluation rules (Apex, TopStep, etc.).